-3. Set Clear and Specific Goals
+3. Outline Clear and Specific Goals for the Future

 It’s critical that you periodically set clear and specific goals for yourself, as well as a plan to achieve them.
 Develop these plans of action for every aspect of your business that needs to change and create a way to track progress towards reaching these goals.
 It’s imperative to have a way to measure your progress, as this will provide invaluable information for future reevaluations.